dataworks89/dataworks89/README.md

-Hi, I’m [Your Name] — a Data Engineer & Analytics Developer passionate about building reliable, scalable data systems.
+Hi, I’m Sajid — a Data Engineer & Analytics Developer passionate about building reliable, scalable data systems.
-I specialize in data modeling, ETL automation, and credit analytics pipelines using Snowflake, dbt, and Python.
+I specialize in data modeling, ETL automation, and pipelines using Snowflake, dbt, and Python.

 🚀 What I Do